splunk/observability-workshop/content/en/imt/initial-setup.md

 To use SSH, open a terminal on your system and type `ssh ubuntu@x.x.x.x` (replacing x.x.x.x with the IP address found in Step #1).

+If using a non-standard SSH port (not 22), you can specify the port number by adding `-p xxxx` to the command (where xxxx is the port number): `ssh ubuntu@x.x.x.x -p xxxx`

 ![ssh login](../images/ssh-1.png)

 When prompted **`Are you sure you want to continue connecting (yes/no/[fingerprint])?`** please type **`yes`**.